 Displaying Differences for Fuzzy Matches

-When a fuzzy match is selected in the CAT pane, the differences between the source of the fuzzy match of the segment for translation get displayed.
+When a fuzzy match is selected in the CAT pane, the differences between the source segment and the fuzzy match get displayed.

 Displaying Additional Information for Matches

 When any match is selected in the CAT pane, the additional information (who translated the segment first, who edited it last, the TM, etc.) is displayed at the bottom window of the CAT pane.
-Further details are displayed if you hover your mouse over the window (File, project)
+Further details are displayed if you hover your mouse over the window.